Our Services

 Helpful Resources

-Brain fog after a full night’s sleep often reflects quality not quantity, driven by fragmented deep or REM sleep, breathing issues such as sleep apnea, REM sleep disorders, chronic stress, circadian misalignment, medications, metabolic or inflammatory problems like thyroid, iron or B12 deficiency, depression, blood sugar swings, and, less commonly, neurological disease.
+Brain fog after a full night's sleep usually points to poor sleep quality, not quantity.
+Common causes include fragmented deep or REM sleep, sleep apnea, REM sleep disorders, chronic stress, circadian rhythm misalignment, medication side effects, and metabolic or inflammatory issues such as thyroid problems, iron or B12 deficiency, depression, or blood sugar swings.
+Less commonly, it may signal neurological disease.

 You got your 8 hours of sleep.